Xeretis/CliLib/readme.md

-Experimental branchc currently used to test alternative ways to handle options.
+Experimental branch currently used to test alternative ways to handle options.